Top 10 Scary Halloween Games & Rituals You'd Have to Be Crazy to Try

 As a lovely parting gift, your closet is now permanently haunted by a demon.
 Congrats!

 Dry Bones is a demon—he likes to play hide and seek with you, and if you win he can be generous.
 This game is so dangerous that just thinking about it can summon Dry Bones to you before you’re even ready to start the game (and if you think that’s happened, get the hell out of the house until morning).
 But to properly begin a game, you’re supposed to summon Dry Bones with a match in the bathroom and invite him in to play at precisely 12:01 AM while you think of a prize you want (and it must be something realistic).

 Dry Bones will make his presence known by moaning—and at that point, try not to make any sudden movements.
 Get to your hiding place and wait it out.
 If he doesn’t find you by 3 AM, you can come out and tell him to leave.
 That’s how you win.
 Your wish will be sitting outside your front door in the morning.

-Some scare-seekers decided to just cut to forget the ghosties and demons and just cut to the chase— summoning the devil himself.
+Some scare-seekers decided to forget the ghosties and demons and just cut to the chase—summoning the devil himself.

 In this game, one single player lights 12 black candles in a dark bathroom and closes her eyes until the stroke of midnight.
 When she opens her eyes and looks at the mirror, she'll be face-to-face with the Prince of Darkness himself.
 At least with this game, the toilet is conveniently in reach in case the bricks start coming.

 I have played some of these myself, and I will tell you one thing: I do not believe they are games.
 I certainly believe many people can play and survive these games, but I think it’s more than just the imagination getting worked up.
 Stuff can happen.
 Freaky stuff sometimes.
 Playing these games has converted a lot of skeptics into believers.
 I caution you to take this article as a warning rather than encouragement.